Maara: Pre-production

 Producers Prateek Chakravorty and Shruti Nallappa of Pramod Films acquired the Tamil remake rights of the Malayalam film Charlie (2015) by Martin Prakkat, in February 2016.
 The producers were initially keen to retain Parvathy Thiruvothu from the original version, and considered either Vijay Sethupathi, Sivakarthikeyan or Siddharth to play the titular role.
 In April 2016, R. Madhavan was signed on to play the lead role, while Prakkat agreed to also direct the Tamil version of the film.
 The director later opted out and A. L. Vijay was signed in June 2016 to helm the project, and agreed in principle to take up the project after the completion of his commitments on Devi (2016) and Vanamagan (2017).

-In January 2017, actress Sai Pallavi signed on to play the leading female role, with the makers announcing that production would soon begin in Ooty and Pondicherry.
-Following several months of inactivity, director Vijay confirmed in June 2017, that he would be prioritising other projects and the adaptation of the film was indefinitely postponed.
-He opted to instead work on the bilingual drama Karu (2018) with the dates he had for Sai Pallavi, and completed an alternate project for Pramod Films, the dance film Lakshmi (2018).
+In January 2017, Sai Pallavi signed on to play the leading female role, with the makers announcing that production would soon begin in Ooty and Pondicherry.
+Following several months of inactivity, Vijay confirmed in June 2017 that he would be prioritising other projects and the adaptation of the film was indefinitely postponed.
+He opted to instead work on the bilingual drama Karu (2018) with the dates he had for Sai Pallavi, and completed an alternate project for Pramod Films, Lakshmi (2018).